Job submission

 Interactive jobs

-An interactive shell is useful for testing and development purposes where you need resources only for a short time, or to experiment with scripts and workflows on minimal example data before submitting larger jobs using sbatch
+An interactive job is useful for quick testing and development purposes, where you only need resources for a short period of time to experiment with scripts or workflows on minimal test data, before submitting larger batch jobs using sbatch

-that will run for much longer in the background instead.
+that are expected to run for much longer in the background.

 To immediately request and allocate resources (once available) and start an interactive shell session directly on the allocated compute node(s) through SLURM, just type salloc